garden-rs/garden/README.md

 groups can be matched by using wildcards.
 For example, `garden init '@x*'` initializes all trees that start with "x".

+When a tree expression matches an existing path on disk, garden will use that path to find a matching tree in its tree configuration.
+The matching tree will be used for the command when found.

 #### Tree Expressions